Badgerati/IISManager/README.md

 Unlike other modules, this module has no dependency on any DLLs.
 The only dependency is that you have IIS installed on the server.

+NOTE: This is a work in progress, so there will be bugs/changes.
+This will be on the PowerShell Gallery once stable.
+Feel free to contribute.

 ## Functions

 ### Application Pools